 Messages are sent and received via a message queue.
 A reader is a thread that gets (reads) messages from a message queue.
 A writer is a thread that puts (writes) a message to a message queue.
 Each message queue has one reader and can have many writers.
-A thread may read from or write to multiple message queues.
+A thread may read

-- ☐ Reader.
-The single reader thread calls MessageQ_create(), MessageQ_get(), MessageQ_free(), and MessageQ_delete(). - Writer.
+☐ Writer.
 Writer threads call MessageQ_open(), MessageQ_alloc(), MessageQ_put(), and MessageQ_close().